 VR case: Akershus Art Center

 In connection with the opening of the new art center in Akershus early 2021, we have developed a VR display of the center, including furniture and virtual exhibitions.
 In addition, we have created a fantasy world that children.
+(This is not a sentence)

 Page 4: